 The VP4D Pro-Set vacuum pump is a 4 CFM, 2 stage unit with a versatile dual voltage 1/2HP motor.
-The unit boasts the same high quality, high value features engineered into all of our Pro-Set Premium Series vacuum pumps providing performance excellence and years of reliable service.
+The unit boasts the same high quality, high value features engineered into all of CPS's Pro-Set Premium Series vacuum pumps providing performance excellence and years of reliable service.
 (Comes with 1 yr.
 MFR warranty).
 We recommend this pump for customers who are starting out or who plan to do composite work moderately.
-If you are planning to use this pump all day, everyday in your shop, please check out our Intermediate and Industrial Pumps.

 - Dual voltage operation 110-120V / 220V 50/60Hz

 - Exceptional ultimate vacuum rating as low as 10 microns